umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/public-access.md

 ---
-description: In this article we show how you can enable public access for your Umbraco Cloud project, so only people with whitelisted IP's can access your project.
+description: In this article, we show how you can enable public access for your Umbraco Cloud project, so only people with whitelisted IPs can access your project.
 ---

 # Public Access